RadiumNetworks/CertificateManager/README.md

 The main parts of the solution are:</br>
 - an exit module that writes all data automatically from the certificate authority into a database
 - a web application using the Blazor framework that allows user and administrator access that addresses the above stated pain points
-- a separate desktop application using WinUI that is designed for the administrator to do the stated tasks but also to do initial setups/imports and to allow more specific tasks like the reliable signing and tracking of signed scripts to reduced problems with expired or revoked code signing certificates. </br>
+- a separate desktop application using WinUI that is designed for the administrator to do the stated tasks but also to do initial setups/imports and to allow more specific tasks like the reliable signing and tracking of signed scripts to reduced problems with expired or revoked code signing certificates.
+- a web API to allow automated certificate requests over HTTPS with validation of ownership of servers or domains (currently in development)
+- a user desktop application to do/test certificate requests over the API

 The architecture can be outlined as follows